Grievances

 Additionally, problems concerning courses and course formats can be addressed through final course evaluations.
 The final evaluation provides feedback to both the faculty and the administration of the school to identify potential problems.

-Formal Processes - Grade Appeals:
+Formal Processes - Grade Appeals of BIS, HDFS, or INTS courses: